3uph/3uph/README.md

 ![screen-gif](./gif.gif)

 ## Thanks for being here!
+About me:

-- 🔭 I’m currently studying Computer Engineering at Polytechnical University of Valencia (UPV)!
+- 🔭 I’m Arnau and I'm currently studying Computer Engineering at Polytechnical University of Valencia (UPV)!

 - 💻 Nowadays I'm studying for obtaining the OffSec OSCP certification!
 All types of help will be welcome!